 She says that the film has taken a life of its own, developing into something much larger and more important.
-“This inevitably means that other sources of funding are now required, by private investors, companies and organisations, but we are also looking into launching a crowd-funding campaign soon.”
+“This inevitably means that other sources of funding are now required, by private investors, companies and organisations.”
+The Stray Story team has also launched a crowdfunding campaign to finance production.

 Although a lot of filming is still pending, 2020 is still in the picture, Christina says.

 The aim is for the documentary to be disseminated as widely as possible around the globe.
 “Not only through the traditional festival and theatrical distribution routes, but also through online, VOD and SVOD platforms, TV stations, you name it.
 It is a documentary that must reach every household, and everyone must see!”